Decay and production properties of strange double charm pentaquark: Summary

-To date, LHCb has pursued $\Xi_{bc}^+$ state in $\Lambda_c\pi$, $\Xi_c\pi$ and $DKp$ final states without significant signals~\cite{LHCb:2020iko, LHCb:2021xba, LHCb:2022fbu}.
-Nevertheless, high $\Xi_{bc}^+$ yields have been expected at future facilities such as MuIC ($\sim 10^{8}$ events/year)~\cite{Zhao:2025kvq}, CEPC/FCC-ee ($\sim10^{7}$ events/year)~\cite{Ma:2025ito}, LHeC ($\sim 10^{5}$ events/year)~\cite{Bi:2017nzv}, and LHCb Run 3 ($\sim 10^4$ events/year)~\cite{Zhang:2022jst}, producing a considerable amount of double charm pentaquark states in the future.
+To date, LHCb has pursued the search of the $\Xi_{bc}^+$ state exploring the invariant mass of $\Lambda_c\pi$, $\Xi_c\pi$ and $DKp$ final states without significant signals~\cite{LHCb:2020iko, LHCb:2021xba, LHCb:2022fbu}.
+Nevertheless, high $\Xi_{bc}^+$ yields have been expected at future facilities such as MuIC ($\sim 10^{8}$ events/year)~\cite{Zhao:2025kvq}, CEPC/FCC-ee ($\sim10^{7}$ events/year)~\cite{Ma:2025ito}, LHeC ($\sim 10^{5}$ events/year)~\cite{Bi:2017nzv}, and LHCb Run 3 ($\sim 10^4$ events/year)~\cite{Zhang:2022jst}, which will produce a considerable amount of double charm pentaquark states in the future.
+Our analysis is specifically applied to the molecular interpretation of the $P_{ccs}^{++}$ state.
+While compact pentaquark configurations with similar masses are also possible~\cite{Yang:2024okq}, a quantitative analysis of their decay properties within the same QCD sum rule framework proved inconclusive due to the instability of the operator product expansion series for the relevant correlation functions.
+Future studies with alternative theoretical approaches or improved sum rule constructions may help to clarify the properties of such compact states and their potential distinguishability from molecular candidates in experiments.